About the Index

-The Education Equality Index was created by Education Cities and GreatSchools, and developed in partnership with the Michael & Susan Dell Foundation.
+The Education Equality Index was created by Education Cities and GreatSchools, and funded by the Michael & Susan Dell Foundation.

 The Michael & Susan Dell Foundation is dedicated to improving the lives of children living in urban poverty around the world.
 Headquartered in Austin, TX with satellite offices in New Delhi, India and Cape Town, South Africa, the Dell family foundation funds programs that foster high-quality public education and childhood wellness, and improve the economic stability of families living in poverty.
 The foundation has committed more than $1.2 billion to global children’s issues and community initiatives to date.

 In 2016 we conducted an unprecedented data collection and created the first EEI methodology.
 In 2017 we built on that work by:

 - Creating a new methodology with input from an esteemed Technical Advisory Panel, including a NAEP adjustment for national comparability

 - Including two outputs: Low-Income Achievement Categories and EEI Scores